Dambisa Moyo, Baroness Moyo: Dead Aid

 Moyo's first book, Dead Aid: Why Aid Is Not Working and How There is Another Way for Africa (2009), became a New York Times bestseller.
 It argues that government-to-government foreign aid has harmed Africa and should be phased out.
 In the book she states that in the past 50 years, more than $1 trillion in development-related aid has been transferred from rich countries to Africa, and questions whether anything has changed.

 The book suggests that official development assistance (ODA), as opposed to humanitarian aid, perpetuates the cycle of poverty and hinders economic growth in Africa.
 It offers developing countries proposals for financial development instead of relying on foreign government-to-government aid.
 The Financial Times summarized the book's argument, stating "Limitless development assistance to African governments, [Moyo] argues, has fostered dependency, encouraged corruption and ultimately perpetuated poor governance and poverty."
+Moyo's solution is to cut poor countries off from aid in five to ten year to force them to instead borrow from international bond markets while touting Chinese foreign direct investment in Africa - an approach many called reckless and harmful.

+While a bestseller, the book was poorly received by critics and widely derided in reviews for its poor use of evidence, oversimplification and the repackaging of old ideas previously articulated (such as by Peter Bauer and William Easterly) but without their nuance.
+The Guardian wrote that the book "is Moyo at her weakest; she is an economist by training and her grasp of the political economy of Africa is lamentable" and called the book "an erratic, breathless sweep through aid history and current policy options for Africa, sprinkled with the odd statistic."
+In Finance and Development, Clemens wrote that "the book needed a better fact checker and contains numerous unfortunate mistakes" and that it "stumbles as a policy blueprint because it does not come close to offering sufficient evidence that the sweeping changes it recommends in finance mechanisms will greatly improve development outcomes."
+Paul Collier argued that Moyo, "exaggerates the opportunity for alternative finance and underestimates the difficulties African societies face".